e-travel/codechallenge2/LinkedOut/2ndCodeChallenge.md

 # More Details

-For the sake of simplicity let‚Äôs assume that every company list includes every single professional and every professional ranks all the companies in the platform.
+For the sake of simplicity letís assume that every company list includes every single professional and every professional ranks all the companies in the platform.

 # Example